kyr0/tone-daw/README.md

 Also:
 - `tone-daw-core`: The actual, non-GUI DAW core implementation
 - `tone-module-fileformat`: Shall convert module file formats like `.mod`, `.s3m` and `.xm` to the internal music arrangement JSON data structure
-- `tone-daw-8bit-player`: Retro 8bit UI and audio vizualizing music player (serves as an end-2-end  integration test for playback use-cases)
-- `tone-daw-8bit`: Retro 8bit DAW UI - for chiptunes music production (serves as an end-2-end integration test for the full spectrum capabilities of `tone-daw-core`)
+- `chiptunes-daw`: Retro 8bit DAW UI - for chiptunes music production (serves as an end-2-end integration test for the full spectrum capabilities of `tone-daw-core`) - stores files in `tone-module-fileformat`
-- `tone-daw-ui-8bit` and `tone-daw-ui-8bit-react` are our UI component libraries used in the 8bit player and DAW UI.
-The component library is based on Stencil.js and consists of standard web components
+- `chiptunes-player`: A player for `tone-module-fileformat`, uses `tone-daw-core` internally for sound generation and comes with beautiful vizualizations (serves as an end-2-end integration test for song and effect playback)

 ## Current Status